 A few clouds never scared us away from an adventure, and today we are taking on Lake Champlain - and betting that the haze will burn off by mid-morning.

 We head out of Lake Placid at 6:30am and an hour or so later, after a quick pit-stop for much-needed coffee and snacks, we are ready to launch the boat and take to the ‘high seas’ as Oliver calls it.
 We are at the Ticonderoga Boat Launch and Lake Champlain is looking mighty big to a little boy more used to the land-locked lakes of the central Adirondacks.

 Today we are cruising with my co-worker Kelly, and we plan to head out on the lake and meet our staff photographers, Shaun and Cam.
-The first part of our mission is to learn about Bass Fishing, Oliver is going to get his first lesson.
-And, actually, I don’t know anything about any kind of fishing - so this is a learning experience for both of us.
+The first part of our mission is to learn about Bass Fishing - something I admittedly know absolutely nothing about.
+Actually, I don’t know anything about any kind of fishing - so this is a learning experience for all of us.

 Shaun and Cam arrived much earlier than our little entourage, and have already been out on the lake for an hour or so with our hosts for the morning - two well-known Captains that were willing to take on our group and show us the basics.

 As we pull up alongside the bass boat, the first thing that catches my eye is that it is not, in fact, the huge boat I envisioned.
 There are not 50 fishing lines anchored to the sides and a crew of strapping young lads yelling orders and madly dashing about a la deep sea fishing on the Discovery Channel.
 This is much more serene - more complex than Huck Finn, but definitely not the picture I had in my head.
 This looks like the way a perfect morning fishing on the lake should look.
 It is remarkably quiet.
 Now, I am just a tiny bit worried about bringing 0; he is not remarkably quiet.